 - Upholding our commitment to be a caring and dedicated organisation

-The effects of COVID-19 on our mission and our world are pronounced.
+The effects of coronavirus on our mission and our world are pronounced.
 MAF will continue to adjust to changing realities both on a local and global scale, reminding ourselves daily that the King is on the Throne.

-Recently, our dear friend and co-founder Stuart King turned 98, and was able to celebrate with us in the UK office.
+Recently, our dear friend and co-founder, Stuart King, turned 98 and was able to celebrate with us in the UK office.
 It was such a joy and a privilege to celebrate his special day.

 Stuart always wants you to feel included in our MAF journey and remains indebted for your love and support.